NFL owners approve rule change for OT in playoffs - NewsBreak

 NFL owners approve rule change for OT in playoffs

-The NFL is changing the sometimes controversial overtime rules to guarantee each side gets the ball in the playoffs.
+PALM BEACH, Fla.
+(AP) — The NFL is changing its sometimes controversial overtime rules to guarantee each side gets the ball in the playoffs.

 Concerned that the coin toss to begin the extra period has too much impact on postseason game results, the owners voted Tuesday to permanently approve a proposal presented by the Colts and Eagles.